-The Manager Module, home to the main menu, is the heart of Zoner Photo Studio.
-The Manager's menus are organized by what step in the typical photo workflow they represent - Acquire, Edit, Information, Organize, Create, Publish and Workspace.
-Other sections will cover these functions.
+The Manager Module is the heart of Zoner Photo Studio.
+The functions in the Manager are organized into several menus.
+All of them but the last are named after common steps in the photo management process: Acquire, Edit, Information, Organize, Create, Publish, and View.
+Each of the functions is covered in separate chapters of this help.